cbeo/lazybones/README.md

     git clone https://github.com/cbeo/replay-streams
     git clone https://github.com/cbeo/lazybones

-With those two packages available to quicklips, you should be able to do `(ql:quickload :lazybones)` in your REPL.
+With those packages available to quicklisp, you should be able to do `(ql:quickload :lazybones)` in your REPL.